 Set up a logical folder structure to store documents (e.g. a "Customer-facing" folder split into subfolders for specific types of files), and make sure everyone knows how to navigate them.
 If only one person understands how to document everything correctly, files will still get lost.
 Creating a standard method of organizing files — and teaching everyone those standards — means you won't worry about losing your customer NDAs.

-Software Suggestion: help you store and organize your files into project folders
+Software Suggestion: cloud project management solutions with file attachment capabilities help you store and organize your files into project folders

 Mistake 4: Process documents aren't immediately updated